timbru31/SilkSpawners/README.md

 enchantment level storing the creature type [Entity ID](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs).

 ## Limitations
-Requires CraftBukkit 1.1+.
-Will not work on 1.0.1-R1 (no plans to backport).

 SilkSpawners only changes the spawner type, it does not manage the spawning itself;
 the spawning algorithm remains up to Minecraft.
 Other plugins offer more control.